 - The curriculum should involve first-hand experience and be taught in ways which make sense for pupils

-- Achievement in a range of subjects across the curriculum and beyond improves pupils’ confidence and self-esteem, enabling them to tackle more challenging work and develop a positive attitude to school
+- Celebrating achievement in a range of subjects across the curriculum and beyond improves pupils’ confidence and self-esteem, enabling them to tackle more challenging work and develop a positive attitude to school life.

-We have very high expectations for attainment and progress in all subject but we also offer a wide range of art, musical and sporting opportunities throughout key stage one and two.
-Children are given opportunities to participate in after school clubs linked to these curriculum areas and are often invited to participate in competitive events as part of the Aspatria Small School cluster.
+We have very high expectations for attainment and progress in all subject but we also offer a wide range of art, musical and sporting opportunities throughout Key Stage One and Two.
+Children are given opportunities to participate in after school clubs linked to these curriculum areas and are often invited to participate in competitive events and festivals too.

 If you have any questions regarding the curriculum we teach, please contact the school directly.